-Every year the entire AAA team plants trees at a school or community project in a Cape Town community to offset our carbon footprint.
-Since 2017 we have extended this and now include full Carbon Footprint compensation for all our direct bookings.
+Every year the entire AAA team plants trees at a school or community project in a Cape Town community to offset our agents carbon footprint.
+Since 2017 we have extended this and now include full Carbon Footprint compensation for all bookings.

 In cooperation with Greenpop’s Urban Greening Program, we work together to plant indigenous trees in an under-greened area.
-It’s also a great team-building activity, as planting the trees allowed us to interact with and give back to communities in need, green a school, and contribute towards a greener, brighter future for South Africa.
-It feels incredible to restore balance and therefore, we wanted to encourage our clients to do the same.
-As the 1st company in South Africa, we now include in all our bookings your carbon offset contribution based on the personal itineraries of your clients.
-That is all travel and activities booked through us, whether that is hotel, car rental, train, bus, excursions or domestic flights.
-All that remains for you is to compensate for your own international flights!
+It’s also a great team-building activity, as planting the trees allows us to interact with and give back to communities in need, green a school, and contribute towards a greener, brighter future for South Africa.
+It feels incredible to restore balance and therefore, we wanted to encourage your clients to do the same.
+As the 1st company in South Africa, we now include in all bookings your carbon offset contribution based on the personalised itineraries of your clients.
+That is all travel and activities booked through us, be it hotel, car rental, train, bus, excursions or domestic flights.
+All that remains for you is to compensate for your client’s own international flights!

 We are very proud that our passion for sustainable tourism was recognized, but also that more and more agents and tour operators worldwide are following in our footsteps to prove their commitment to sustainability.

 Travelife focuses on a full range of sustainability and Corporate Social Responsibility themes and issues:

 - Human Rights

 - Health and Safety

 - Animal Welfare

 In 2012 we went through the certification process and became one of the few officially Fair Trade approved destination management companies in South Africa.
 Fair Trade Tourism is a non-profit organisation leading the way forward in the development of responsible tourism practices in Southern Africa.